kozaktomas/infra/README.md

 ## Additional info

 Secrets are not passed to pull request from forks.
 It means that Github actions from forks will be failing.
-But, it should be safe!
+But it should be safe!